 Harmful algal blooms (HABs) in Lake Erie

-I’m working with Craig Stow (NOAA) and Tom Johengen (University of Michigan) to explore drivers of algal blooms and toxicity in western Lake Erie using high-quality monitoring data collected by the Cooperative Institute for Great Lakes Research and NOAA’s Great Lakes Environmental Research Lab from 2008-present.
+I worked with Craig Stow (NOAA) and Tom Johengen (University of Michigan) to explore drivers of algal blooms and toxicity in western Lake Erie using high-quality monitoring data collected by the Cooperative Institute for Great Lakes Research and NOAA’s Great Lakes Environmental Research Lab from 2008-present.

 We found spatial differences both in P concentration and the relationship between TP and chlorophyll a.
 Furthermore, despite loading targets based on spring P loads, our results indicate that spring phosphorus loads are a weak algal biomass predictor in the western basin of Lake Erie (Rowland et al. 2020).

 Song Qian (U Toledo) led the effort to build a predictive model of microcystin concentrations using the same data, specifically chlorophyll a (an indicator of algal biomass).
 Now published in Ecological Indicators!
 Check out Qian et al. 2021.

 The effects of neonicotinoid pesticides on non-target species

 Neonicotinoid pesticides are touted as safe for non-target vertebrates like fish and amphibian larvae because of their low toxicity, but that doesn’t account for potential effects that are non-lethal.
 Former (w)undergraduate Jordan Holtswarth (now getting her Ph.D. at the University of Illinois), Holly Puglis (USGS), Lisa Webb (University of Missouri), Michelle Hladik (USGS), and I tested how a common neonicotinoid, clothianidin, affected tadpole movement after five days of exposure at field-realistic levels.

 Tadpoles decreased how far they moved and velocity with increased exposure, which could have important population- and community-level effects.
 Read more in Holtswarth et al. (2019)!